-The coaching business is showing excellent growth potential, and it has been garnering much attention over the past few years.
-However, while this is fantastic news for those considering dipping their toes in this industry, it also means strife competition.
+The coaching business is showing excellent growth potential and has garnered much attention over the past few years.
+While this is fantastic news for those considering dipping their toes in this industry, it also means strife competition.
 Hence, you must take steps to stand out in the crowded market.

 If you want to quit your regular 9-5 and start a coaching business, these steps will help you climb the ladder of success.